Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Introduction

 In this work, we make use of ANNs to improve the tuning of the strong threshold parameter that enters in the definition of AMG so as to improve its performance.
 In order to test the proposed approach, we consider a two-dimensional elliptic equation with a highly heterogeneous diffusion coefficient discretized by the FE method.
 In order to use the sparsity pattern of the underlying matrix as input of the neural network, we introduce a pooling operator.
 We show how an ANN-enhanced approach can effectively improve the AMG performance.
 The performance of the AMG method is measured in two ways: using the approximate convergence factor and using the elapsed time.
 We show that these two measures are strictly correlated, this entails that we have a unique way of measuring the performance.
 We demonstrate that, in some test cases, the value of the strong threshold parameter commonly used in literature can be improved so as to gain efficiency with respect to both measures.
 In particular, we test different models to tune the hyper-parameters of the model and we report the predictions of the models with the lowest loss.
+Our model shows very accurate predictions in case of a diffusion coefficient that exibits ``simple'' patterns.
+More complex coefficient distributions seem to work well only if the dataset reasonably rich, thus more computational work is needed.

 The paper is structured as follows.
 In Section~\ref{sec:amg} we recall the basic elements of the AMG methods.
 In Section~\ref{sec:model_prob} we introduce the model problem and its FE discretization.
 In Section~\ref{sec:ann} we give a brief overview on ANNs.
-The results of the numerical experiments are showcased in Section~\ref{sec:numeric_res}, which is divided into two main parts.
-In the first one, we report a wide set of numerical experiments aimed at testing the performance when we tune the strong threshold parameter.
-In the second part, we design the architecture of a net, we introduce the pooling operator and test the model.
+The results of the numerical experiments are showcased in Section~\ref{sec:numeric_res}, namely, we report a wide set of numerical experiments aimed at testing the algorithm's performance when we vary the strong threshold parameter.
+Then\textcolor{reviewV2}{,} in Section~\ref{sec:ann-enhancedAMG}, we design the architecture of the net, we introduce the pooling operator and test the model.
 Finally, in Section~\ref{sec:conc} we draw some conclusions.